zsparal/api-documentation/source/reference/v1/profiles-api/update-profile.rst

    The new industry identifier associated with the profile's trade name or brand.

    .. warning:: This parameter is deprecated and will be removed in 2022.
-Please use the ``businessCategory`` parameter
+Use the ``businessCategory`` parameter
                 instead.

    Possible values: